Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Numerical Experiments

 \section{Numerical Experiments}

 This section details numerical experiments conducted on various MFG forward and inverse problems, as well as HJB inverse problems, to validate our proposed frameworks.
-In Subsection~\ref{HJBequationinverseproblem}, we address the inverse problem associated with the HJB equation.
-Subsection~\ref{ForwardProblemGP} focuses on the forward problem for stationary MFGs.
-We use the abbreviation GPPI-AS to denote the GPPI method accelerated by additive Schwarz (AS) preconditioning.
-In Subsection~\ref{GPinverseproblem}, we apply the proposed approach to the inverse problem of stationary MFGs.
-Lastly, Subsection~\ref{Timedependentexperiment} considers the inverse problem in the time-dependent MFG setting.
+In \Cref{HJBequationinverseproblem}, we address the inverse problem associated with the HJB equation. \Cref{ForwardProblemGP} focuses on the forward problem for stationary MFGs.
+In \Cref{GPinverseproblem}, we apply the proposed approach to the inverse problem of stationary MFGs.
+Lastly, \Cref{Timedependentexperiment} considers the inverse problem in the time-dependent MFG setting.

-All experiments measure discrepancies between the recovered density and a reference density using a discretized \(L^2\) norm.
-Specifically, let \(u\) and \(v\) be functions on \([a, b]^2\).
-We discretize this domain with grid sizes \(h_x\) and \(h_y\) along the \(x\)- and \(y\)-axes, respectively, forming arrays \(\{u_{ij}\}\) and \(\{v_{ij}\}\).
-The discretized \(L^2\) discrepancy between $u$ and $v$ is given by
+{ All reported errors are evaluated on uniform reference grids, while inverse GP reconstructions use nonuniform collocation and observation points.
+If \(u_\alpha\) and \(v_\alpha\) denote the values at the grid point indexed by \(\alpha\in\mathcal{I}\), we define

+Here \(\mathcal{I}\) is the grid index set.
+The weight \(w_\alpha\) is the grid spacing in the corresponding dimension: \(w_\alpha=h_x\) in one dimension, \(w_\alpha=h_xh_y\) in two spatial dimensions, and \(w_\alpha=h_xh_t\) on a space-time grid.} In all experiments, the algorithms terminate when the $L^2$ norm of the policy increment falls below the threshold $\text{tol}=10^{-5}$, as illustrated in \Cref{fig:gppi_as_arch_final}.

 Moreover, all experiments use Python 3.11.3 with the JAX library and run on a 2023 Mac mini with an Apple M2 processor and 8 GB of RAM.